SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 ## Development

-The [samples repo](https://github.com/SteeltoeOSS/Samples/tree/main/Streams) has a number of Steeltoe Stream sample applications.
+The [samples repo](https://github.com/SteeltoeOSS/Samples/tree/main/Stream) has a number of Steeltoe Stream sample applications.
 For this example we will be using the `CloudDataFlowLogToUpperProcessor` sample, which implements an `IProcessor` interface and the `CloudDataFlowLogSink` sample, which implements an `ISink` interface.
 For an `ISource` use the `HttpSource` application available at `maven://org.springframework.cloud.stream.app:http-source-rabbit:3.0.1`

 Spring Cloud team publishes a number of sample applications as `maven` and `docker` artifacts at the `https://repo.spring.io` Maven repository.
-These pre-packaged applications can be used with Steeltoe Streams.
+These pre-packaged applications can be used with Steeltoe Stream.

 <!-- For the `UsageDetailSender` source, use one of the following: